The Difference Between ADUs and DADUs and Which One is Right for You

 Choosing between an ADU and a DADU is a big decision, and working with experienced professionals makes all the difference.
 Beach Boys Construction, based in Maple Valley, Washington, brings over 12 years of trusted experience helping homeowners design and build custom accessory dwelling units.
 Whether you envision a cozy in-law suite or a fully equipped backyard cottage, our team provides personalized guidance and high-quality craftsmanship to bring your vision to life.
 Let us help you make the most of your space and investment.

-January 5, 2026
+May 5, 2026

 Show More

-January 5, 2026
+May 5, 2026

 Show More